 Asaiah enjoys taking this Jesus Journey because he wants to be a Missionary, meeting people to share the Gospel with them.
 He wants to go to different states, and says, “It’s going to be crazy.”
 He has never met anyone he could not make a friend of.

 Madeline, Maddy to her family, is 8 years old, born on New Years Day of 2011, making her birthday 1-1-11.
-She is in the 2nd grade.
 Maddy loves to sing and dance and tell elaborate stories.
 Her mother can’t wait until Maddy can write them all down.
 She is a typical little girl, loving girly things, but also with the mean streak required to, not only fend for herself with all of these brothers but also to keep them in line.
 She is very loving and very giving, always wanting to take care of anyone and everyone needing a hand.

 Maddy feels this Jesus Journey is great and gives her the opportunity to be the Missionary she has always wanted to be.
 She has always wanted to be a person who shares the Gospel and loves that she is doing it with her parents and her brothers.
-She says she very much looking forward to enjoys it.
+She also had a strong desire to help the homeless, children being the ones she thinks of most.
+She says she very much enjoys it, even asking, “Can we hit the road tomorrow?” anytime we are staying too long in a place.